gnaprs/scviz/README.md

     python3 -m pip install scpviz

 This will install all required dependencies, including `scanpy`, `anndata`, `pandas`, and common plotting libraries.

-Alternatively, scpviz is available on Conda:

-    conda install gnaprs::scpviz

 For the most up-to-date version of scpviz, clone the repository and install the package using pip: